scarburato/searchenginepp/README.md

 make -j8
 ```

-you should replace the `-j8` flag with the number of cores in your CPU
+you should replace the `-j8` flag with the number of cores in your CPU.

+On MacOS,  If perfidious Apple's clang gives you problems compiling, you should consider installing GNU GCC or a more
+recent version of clang with brew.

 ### CMake options